 How Shame Influences Our Sexuality

 The impact of feeling ashamed for wanting sex can take a toll on many aspects of life.
-Most sex therapists and educators will tell you that one of the biggest obstacles to maintaining sexual health is sexual shame.
+Most sex therapists and educators will tell you that it's one of the biggest obstacles to maintaining sexual health.
 "A high level of sexual shame can place an individual at risk for sexual dysfunction, impaired relationships, and sexual acting out," says psychologist Kelifern Pomeranz.

 Sexual shame can keep people from letting others get close to them and deter some from feeling comfortable in their own bodies.
 It's also not uncommon for people with sexual shame to project judgment onto others.
 This can impact someone's ability to find sexual partners that they want and who accept them for who they are.
 In this way, sexual shame not only prevents some people from experiencing the possibilities of sexual pleasure, but also the opportunity to feel love, intimacy, and companionship.